iStock-1390654899-1

 1. Build a standard approval process for every purchase

-Outlining a formal process for requesting and purchasing goods balances your organization's need for oversight and compliance with the need to support your staff and avoid hindering their progress.
+Outline a formal process for requesting and purchasing goods.
+The intake process balances the need for oversight and compliance with efficiency.

 A well-documented procure-to-pay process:

-• Creates a frictionless environment where your employees get what they need without uncertainty.
-It allows staff to remain productive and feel supported in their role.
+• Creates a frictionless environment where employees get what they need

-• Ensures consistent oversight into purchases and adherence to budgets and departmental prerequisites.
+• Ensures consistent oversight of purchases and budgets

-• Reduces risks of ordering from unknown suppliers or making out-of-process, unsanctioned purchases
+• Reduces risks associated with ordering from unknown suppliers

-Your process doesn’t have to be elaborate.
-It should lay out the path to approval and set expectations for requestors.
-It should be easy to implement, track, and repeat for every purchase, and enhance the procure-to-pay cycle to ensure continuous improvement of these functions.
+An effective process should outline the path to approval and set expectations for requestors.
+It should be easy to implement, track, and repeat for every purchase.

-Making departmental requirements part of the intake process helps stakeholders acknowledge and fulfill them before a requisition even enters the pipeline.
-This reduces friction, avoids purchasing delays, and ensures high quality for every purchase your company makes.
+Making departmental procurement strategy requirements part of the intake process aids stakeholders in starting on the right foot before a requisition even enters the pipeline.
+It reduces friction, helps prevent purchasing bottlenecks, and ensures high quality for every purchase your company makes.

 3. Consider automation

-Using procurement and AP automation can improve the purchasing experience for buyers while reducing the strain on procurement teams and AP departments.
-In addition, it can free up these important teams to conduct higher-value functions in the organization.
+Using procurement and accounts payable (AP) automation can improve the purchasing experience while reducing the strain on procurement teams and AP departments.
+It frees up teams to conduct higher-value functions.
+It can also reduce your cost-per-invoice by as much as 76 percent (no small discount at a time when the average invoice can cost over $10 to process).

 Ebook